megan-grug/Scotch-Funeral-Web/README.md

 - The 'Message' box in the Contact the Band section of the 'Contact' page does not have the same blue hover over effect as the other input fields.
 I fixed this by adding the "text-input" class which was creating the effect in the other text inputs, however making the message section part of this class overrode the 'rows' which I was using to create it's height because class "text-input" had a set height.
 I overrode the effect of the set height for the text-input class by adding an id of 'message' with a set height of 200px.

+- The active links for individual album pages highlight in the wrong shade of blue on the 'Music' dropdown and this is visually jarring, however I have been unable to override this.
+I will seek to correct this in future versions of the project.

 **USER STORIES TESTING:**